luvnft/blink/README.md

 # BARK - BLINK As A Service Application

-Welcome to the BARK - BLINKS project!
-This repository contains the frontend code for the BARK Protocol's Blinks As A Service platform, built using Next.js, React, and Tailwind CSS.
+Welcome to the **BARK - BLINKS** project!
+This repository hosts the frontend code for the BARK Protocol’s **Blinks As A Service** platform, built with Next.js, React, and Tailwind CSS.
+It provides an intuitive web interface for creating, managing, and trading digital assets—Blinks—on the Solana blockchain.

 ## Table of Contents